BASIC interpreter: Microcomputer era

 The introduction of the first microcomputers in the mid-1970s continued the explosive growth of BASIC, which had the advantage that it was fairly well known to the young designers and computer hobbyists who took an interest in microcomputers, many of whom had seen BASIC on minis or mainframes.
 BASIC was one of the few languages that was both high-level enough to be usable by those without training and small enough to fit into the microcomputers of the day.
 In 1972, HP introduced the HP 9830A programmable desktop calculator with a BASIC Plus interpreter in read-only memory (ROM).

 In June 1974, Alfred Weaver, Michael Tindall, and Ronald Danielson of the University of Illinois at Urbana-Champaign proved it was possible to produce "A BASIC Language Interpreter for the Intel 8008 Microprocessor," in their paper of the same name, though their application was deployed to an 8008 simulator for the IBM 360/75 and required 16 KB.

 In January 1975, the Altair 8800 was announced and sparked the microcomputer revolution.
 One of the first microcomputer versions of BASIC was co-written by Gates, Allen, and Monte Davidoff for their newly formed company, Micro-Soft.
 This was released by MITS in punch tape format for the Altair 8800 shortly after the machine itself, showcasing BASIC as the primary language for early microcomputers.

 In March 1975, Steve Wozniak attended the first meeting of the Homebrew Computer Club and began formulating the design of his own computer.
 Club members were excited by Altair BASIC.
 Wozniak concluded that his machine would have to have a BASIC of its own.
-At the time he was working at Hewlett Packard and used their minicomputer dialect, HP Time-Shared BASIC, as the basis for his own version.
+At the time he was working at Hewlett Packard and used their TS-BASIC minicomputer dialect as the basis for his own version.
 Integer BASIC was released on cassette for the Apple I, and was supplied in ROM when the Apple II shipped in the summer of 1977.